wazuh/wazuh-qa/README.md

 - `--tier` : only run tests with given tier (ex. --tier 2)

 _Use `-h` to see the rest or check its [documentation](https://docs.pytest.org/en/latest/usage.html)._

+Also, these integration tests are heavily based on [fixtures](https://docs.pytest.org/en/latest/fixture.html), so please check its documentation for further information.

 #### FIM integration tests examples